Biden, Black caucus agree on path forward on police reform

 Also at the White House were Sens.
 Raphael Warnock of Georgia and Cory Booker of New Jersey — two of the three Black senators — and Reps.
 Sheila Jackson Lee of Texas, Jim Clyburn of South Carolina and Joe Neguse of Colorado.

-The group of Black lawmakers did not disclose details about the agreement made in the room, but warned that it would take both the Senate and the House, as well as Republican lawmakers to get the issue “across the finish line.”
+The group of Black lawmakers did not disclose details about the agreement made in the room but said there will be more information about the “legislative package” in the days ahead.

+“This is going to require all of us, including Republicans, to get across the finish line,” Horsford said.

 Before the meeting began, Biden said his hope was that “this dark memory spurs some action that we’ve all been fighting for.”